harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-gar.md

 ---
-title: Build and Push to GCR
+title: Build and Push to GAR
-description: Use a CI pipeline to build and push an image to GCR.
+description: Use a CI pipeline to build and push an image to GAR.
 sidebar_position: 50
-helpdocs_topic_id: gstwrwjwgu
-helpdocs_category_id: mi8eo3qwxm
-helpdocs_is_private: false
-helpdocs_is_published: true
 ---

-This topic explains how to configure the **Build and Push to GCR** step in a Harness CI pipeline.
-This step is used to build and push to [Google Container Registry (GCR)](https://cloud.google.com/container-registry).
+This topic explains how to configure the **Build and Push to GAR** step in a Harness CI pipeline.
+This step is used to build and push to [Google Artifact Registry (GAR)](https://cloud.google.com/artifact-registry).

 You need:

-* Access to GCR and a GCR repo.
+* Access to GAR and a GAR repo.
 * A [Harness CI pipeline](../prep-ci-pipeline-components.md) with a [Build stage](../set-up-build-infrastructure/ci-stage-settings.md).
 * A [GCP connector](#gcp-connector).